'Sauna Reading Group', 2016 onwards

 All photos unless stated by Barry Sykes

-As an extension of my research into Hermits, retreating and interaction I am hosting a series of invite-only discussions based in the tiny basement sauna at the Finnish Church in Rotherhithe, London.
+As an extension of my research into hermits, isolation and awkward interaction I am hosting a series of invite-only discussions based in the tiny basement sauna at the Finnish Church in Rotherhithe, London.

-The Sauna Reading Group is a deliberately awkward, absurd proposition:
+The Sauna Reading Group is a deliberately unlikely proposition: